World Series of Poker Casino Employee Championship: Highlights

 In 2000, Dave Alizadeth from Las Vegas outlasted a field of 109 participants to become the first "Dealers World Poker Championship".
 While other Dealer Tournaments had a reputation for sloppy play, the first Dealer Championship was noted for the seriousness with which the players approached the game.
 In the end, however, the winner was not determined by the deal of the cards, but by a deal at the table.
 According to initial reports, the deal was only achieved because "a World Series bracelet was not available for negotiation, the players decided to take their money and go home."
 Other sources, however, indicate that the event was always intended to be a bracelet event.
 Either way, the official WSOP standings, credits Alizadeth with winning a WSOP bracelet at this event.
 By contrast the final three contestants at the 2003 Championship were doing Kamikaze shots.
 "We were all having such a great time," the winner David Lukaszewski said, "sitting around playing poker that I think we may have forgotten about the prize money and the bracelet."

 The 2002 Casino Employee Championship almost mirrored Treetop Straus's amazing comeback in the 1982 WSOP Main Event.
 At the 1982 Main Event, Treetop was down to one $500 chip and came back to win the tournament.
 At the Casino Employee Championship, Dave Crunkleton, who has made 11 final WSOP tables but never won a bracelet, was down to one $500 chip with only four players left in the tournament.
 Crunkleton went all in with pocket eights and then succeeded in rebuilding his stack to $26,000 before being busted in third place.
 The 2002 winner, David Warga went on to become the first Casino Employee Champion to win a WSOP open event in 2010.

 Many top professional poker players got their start working in casinos.
-1998 WSOP Main Event Champion and five time bracelet winner, Scotty Nguyen's first job was as a dealer.
-Ted Forrest, another five time bracelet winner, credits his ability to read players because of his experience as a dealer.
+1998 WSOP Main Event Champion and five-time bracelet winner, Scotty Nguyen's first job was as a dealer.
+Ted Forrest, a six-time bracelet winner, credits his ability to read players because of his experience as a dealer.
 One-time bracelet winner Erick Lindgren also boasts a pedigree of starting out as a dealer.